F1 (film): Formula One drivers, personnel and others

 Sky Sports F1 commentators Martin Brundle and David Croft provide commentary for races depicted in the film.
 Leigh Diffey provides commentary for the 24 Hours of Daytona scene.
-Cameo appearances include Porsche factory driver Patrick Long as Sonny's other co-driver at the 24 Hours of Daytona race, motorsport presenters Rachel Brookes, Natalie Pinkham, and Will Buxton, Dutch DJ Tiësto and social media influencers Sabrina Bahsoon and Simon Minter.
+Cameo appearances include Porsche factory driver Patrick Long as Sonny's other co-driver at the 24 Hours of Daytona race, motorsport presenters Rachel Brookes, Natalie Pinkham, and Will Buxton, Dutch DJ Tiësto and social media influencer Sabrina Bahsoon.
+Actors Chris Hemsworth and his brother Liam Hemsworth can also be seen attending a race.

 Production

 Development

 Joseph Kosinski (left) directed the film, reuniting with Top Gun: Maverick producer Jerry Bruckheimer and writer Ehren Kruger.
 Seven-time World Drivers' Champion Lewis Hamilton (right) was a producer.

 On December 3, 2021, a bidding war commenced for an untitled film starring Brad Pitt, with producer Jerry Bruckheimer, director Joseph Kosinski, and screenwriter Ehren Kruger, who previously worked on Top Gun: Maverick (2022), on board in their respective roles.
-Sources said F1 driver Lewis Hamilton was also involved in the film as both a producer and actor.
+F1 driver Lewis Hamilton was also involved in the film as both a producer and actor.
 Studios involved in the bidding were Paramount Pictures, Metro-Goldwyn-Mayer, Sony Pictures, Universal Pictures, and Walt Disney Pictures, and streaming platforms Netflix, Apple, and Amazon.
 Pitt was paid $30 million for his involvement.

 In November 2022, Claudio Miranda announced he would be the film's cinematographer.
 In April 2023, Damson Idris was hired after a lengthy casting process, which included a shortlist of actors driving the car in January 2023.
 Kerry Condon and Tobias Menzies would join the cast in the following months.
 Sarah Niles and Simone Ashley also joined the cast.
 However, in June 2025, Kosinski revealed that Ashley's role had been cut from the film.
+Niles revealed that her character is of Caribbean descent and initially planned to use a Jamaican accent but instead settled on a Bajan accent, a choice the director supported.

 On July 5, 2024, the title F1 was announced.
 A teaser trailer premiered before the 2024 British Grand Prix.
 Kruger received sole credit for the film's screenplay, along with story credit with Kosinski.
 Jez Butterworth, Kara Smith, Aaron Sorkin, and Christopher Storer earned off-screen "Additional Literary Material" credit.

 In May 2024, Pucks Matthew Belloni reported the film's budget to be $300 million.
 Bruckheimer and Kosinski disputed the claim; the former cited rebates and sponsorships as lowering the budget, and the latter said: "I've never had an experience where they were off by this much on a film.
 I'm not sure where that number came from."
 In 2025, ahead of the film's theatrical release, some industry sources reported the film's budget to be $200 million, though others still claimed the $300 million figure (Apple would regularly dish out $200 million for its pictures).